 If you’re considering taking medication for your pregnancy nausea, always talk to your doctor first to discuss the risks and benefits of each option.
 Here are some of the medications you may discuss:

 This prescription medication was previously marketed under the name Bendectin but then was pulled from the market.
-Its formula was re-worked to ensure the safety of both mother and baby, and currently is the only prescription medication available that is FDA-approved to treat pregnancy nausea (source).
+Its formula was re-worked to ensure the safety of both mother and baby and is currently the only FDA-approved prescription medication available to treat pregnancy-related nausea (7).

-One of the major drawbacks of this medication is it can be very expensive if you don’t have good drug coverage on your insurance, and there is currently no generic version.
+One of the significant drawbacks of this medication is it can be costly if you don’t have good drug coverage on your insurance, and there is currently no generic version.

-Zofran is a drug that was developed to treat severe nausea in patients undergoing cancer treatment (source).
+Zofran is a drug that was developed to treat severe nausea in patients undergoing cancer treatment.
 Because of its effectiveness, many doctors have prescribed it for pregnancy nausea as well.

-Though it seems silly, antihistamines can be used to treat nausea because they affect the vestibular system and therefore the vomiting reflex (source).
-For this reason, Vistaril is sometimes prescribed to help ease morning sickness even though it was initially developed to treat anxiety.
+Though it seems silly, antihistamines can be used to treat nausea because they affect the vestibular system and, therefore, the vomiting reflex (8).
+For this reason, doctors sometimes prescribe Vistaril to help ease morning sickness even though it was initially developed to treat anxiety.

-There is also a generic form called Hydroxizine, which can help make this option affordable.
+There is also a generic form called Hydroxyzine, which can help make this option affordable.

 Because antihistamines can help with nausea, your doctor may recommend you try over-the-counter versions like Benadryl or Unisom.
-However, they can also cause drowsiness — Unisom in particular, as it’s specifically marketed as a sleep aid.
+However, they can also cause drowsiness, particularly Unisom, as it’s specifically marketed as a sleep aid.

 Before opting to take any over-the-counter option, speak with your doctor about its use over the long haul.
 These options may be better for intermittent nausea.